 The experimental results verify that the closed operation with temperature control indeed works in practice.
 A summary of the experiments are given in Table 1.
-In the table we give the initial feed composition, as well as the mol fraction of the main component in each vessel and the impurity ratio in intermediate vessels 2 and 3 at the end of the experiment.
-The impurity ratio indicates in which direction we have to change the temperature setpoint in the section adjacent to a vessel to achieve a certain product quality.
+In the table we give the initial feed composition, as well as the mole fraction of the main component in each vessel and the impurity ratio in the intermediate vessels 2 and 3 at the end of the experiment.
+The impurity ratio gives an indication of in which direction we have to change the temperature setpoint in the section adjacent to a vessel to achieve a certain product quality.

-For our mixture with similar relative volatilities, we conjecture that the degree of separation for a component in the intermediate vessel is maximized (that is, x_i for the main component i is maximized) when the impurity ratio x{i-1}/x{i+1} is reasonably close to 1.
+For our mixture with similar relative volatilities, we conjecture that the degree of separation for a component in the intermediate vessel is maximized (i.e. x_i for the main component i is maximized) when the impurity ratio x{i-1}/x{i+1} is reasonably close to 1.

-All experiments were performed with a total liquid feed of approximately 4 L. Most of the experiments were performed with the liquid initially charged to the reboiler, except for experiments 4, 10, 11, and 14, where approximately 1.5 L of the initial feed mixture was distributed evenly to the three intermediate vessels.
+All experiments were performed with a total liquid feed of approximately 4 liter.
+Most of the experiments were performed with the liquid initially charged to the reboiler, except for experiments 4, 10, 11 and 14 where approximately 1.5 liter of the initial feed mixture was distributed evenly to the three intermediate vessels.

-In Figures 3 to 5 we present experimental results for three selected experiments: experiment 12 (feed initially in reboiler); 4 (feed initially distributed); and 2 (composition measurements).
+In Figures 3 to 5 we present experimental results for three selected experiments; no. 12 (feed initially in reboiler), no. 4 (feed initially distributed), and no. 2 (composition measurements).
 These experiments are discussed in some detail below.